Reinforcement Learning for Joint Optimization of Multiple Rewards: Model-based Algorithm

 with the following set of constraints,

 Constraint (\ref{eq:transition_constraint}) denotes the transition structure for the underlying Markov Process.
 Constraint (\ref{eq:total_prob_constraint}), and constraint (\ref{eq:non_neg_prob_constrant}) ensures that the solution is a valid probability distribution.
 Since $f(\cdots)$ is jointly concave, arguments in Equation (\ref{eq:optimization_equation}) are linear, and the constraints in Equation (\ref{eq:transition_constraint},\ref{eq:total_prob_constraint},\ref{eq:non_neg_prob_constrant}) are linear, this is a convex optimization problem.
-Since convex optimization problems can be solved in polynomial time \cite{bubeck2015convex}, we can use standard approaches to solve Equation (\ref{eq:optimization_equation}).
+Since convex optimization problems can be solved in polynomial time \citep{bubeck2015convex}, we can use standard approaches to solve Equation (\ref{eq:optimization_equation}).
 After solving the optimization problem, we find the optimal policy from the obtained steady state distribution $d^*(s,a)$ as,

 The proposed model-based algorithm estimates the transition probabilities by interacting with the environment.
-We need the steady state distribution $d_\pi$ to exist for any policy $\pi$.
-We ensure this by sampling transition probability from Dirichlet distribution.
-Proposition \ref{steady_state_proposition} formalizes the result of the existence of a steady state distribution when the transition probability is sampled from a Dirichlet distribution.
+We need the steady state distribution $d_\pi$ to exist for any policy $\pi$. { We note that when the priors of the transition probabilities $P(\cdot|s,a)$ are a Dirichlet distribution for each state and action pair, such a steady state distribution exists}.
+Proposition \ref{steady_state_proposition} formalizes the result of the existence of a steady state distribution when the transition probability is sampled from a Dirichlet distribution. \begin{proposition} For MDP $\mathcal{M}$ with state space $\mathcal{S}$ and action space $\mathcal{A}$, let the transition probabilities ${P}$ come from a Dirichlet distribution.
+Then, any policy $\pi$ for $\mathcal{M}$ will have a steady state distribution $\hat{d}_\pi$ given as